-• The Company, appointed as operator, will earn up to 75% of the Juniorco's working interest in the assets by contributing technical expertise and financing to restore production from the assets.
-The Company's working interest will revert to 50% once the Company has recovered all production restoration costs from the production revenues.
-Gross production from the assets is expected to be approximately 400 barrels of oil per day upon restoration.
+Pursuant to the JV Agreement, the Company is the operator of the field and has earned its 75% BPO working interest in the property.
+The Company's working interest will revert to 50% APO once the Company has recovered all production restoration costs from the production revenues.